Individual accreditation FAQs

 How can ability be judged by a completed form (the portfolio)?

 The application process has changed over the years; yes a candidate does need to enter details in the candidate’s section of the portfolio.
 The principles are then discussed by the candidate and the assessor, who must also meet certain criteria.
 The assessor must declare whether they have seen sufficient evidence to sign off the applicant as being suitable for the level they have applied at.

 How come so many members seem to hold individual accreditation, should the criteria be tougher?

+Only approximately 30% of APIL members are accredited.
 We feel that the graduated competence framework is sufficiently robust to ensure that those with the appropriate level of experience gain accreditation at the relevant level/specialism.

 Is there accreditation for Scottish members/solicitor advocates in Scotland?